wacksientrist/ChatDot/README.md

 # Features

-the program can be interacted with via speech. text compatibilty is being developed.
+the program can be interacted with via speech or text.